peng-217/tp/docs/UserGuide.md

 >💡 Users can exit the game at any time they choose.

 ### Going back to the previous scene: `/back`
-This allows the user to return to the previous scene.
+Returns to the previous scene.

 Example of usage: